bioinf-mcb/sra-downloader/README.md

                         a directory that the files will be saved to. (default: ./downloaded) --uncompressed [UNCOMPRESSED]
-                        if present, the files will not be compressed. (default: False) --cores [CORES]       Cores used for multithreaded compression. (default is the number of online processors, or 8 if unknown)
+                        if present, the files will not be compressed. (default: False) --cores [CORES]       Cores used for parallel compression. (default is the number of online processors, or 8 if unknown)
 ```

 ### Examples